pcanella/rsa-generator/README.md

 * [Original AppleScript and instructions](http://marcovaltas.com/2012/10/09/scripting-token-retrieval-on-osx.html).

-* Have issues with your RSA token?
-[Check out the RSA Self Service site](https://tokenaccess.corp.ebay.com/)!

 #Latest Updates
 * Added Notification when copy is successful
 * Closes SecurID Application when completed